get-convex/templates/CONTRIBUTING.md

 To understand submodules read at least the first few sections of https://git-scm.com/book/en/v2/Git-Tools-Submodules

+There are 3 kinds of repos at play:

+1. This main repo called `templates`
+2. Each submodule is a checkout of a branch from one of the repos called `generate-template-*`.
+One of these can be the source for serveral submodules (and hence templates).
+3. Each submodule corresponds to a published `template-*` repo.
+This is what `npm create-convex` clones, because the library we're using doesn't support cloning submodules.

 ## Cloning this repo

 You must clone this repo with this command: